SingletLinkage/hog_RAGger_xa0s/README.md

 ## Limitations and Future Improvements

 - The Anvil server setup might need to be replaced with a different web framework for production use.
-- The query classification system could be enhanced with zero-shot classification deep learning models like BART MNLI for better accuracy.
+- A hybrid query classification system could be implemented with zero-shot classification deep learning models like BART MNLI reinforcing the initial prediction for better accuracy.
-- A confidence threshold can be set up to fetch only the relevant documents, instead of always fetching three.
-- If no relevant documents are found, the query could be classified into a "null_query" and "Not enough information" could be returned as answer, so as to prevent hallucination.